H4HWV2011/msjarvis-public-docs/thesis/27-web-research-and-autonomy.md

 Autonomous learning outputs also interact with container-like structures and safeguards:

 - **Intake and filtering**
-  - Newly added records are normalized and may be subjected to first-stage keep-or-discard decisions based on topic, source, or size.
+  - Newly added records are normalized and may be subjected to first-stage keep-or-discard decisions based on topic, source, or size, consistent with the container architecture in Part IV.

 - **Background influence**
-  - Items that survive initial filters contribute to the background of available context, influencing how future answers are framed and what evidence is cited.
+  - Items that survive initial filters contribute to the background of available context, influencing how future answers are framed and what evidence is cited in governance or planning workflows.

 - **Governance and ethics**
   - Topics and sources can be constrained by environment variables and configuration, ensuring that certain domains are treated with extra caution or excluded entirely.